 - Blurs and gradients

 - Designed by AI

 Although this year’s graphic design trends feel like a bit of everything, they’re only a reflection of the changing world around us.
-With so many trends to try out, It makes the playground of graphic design boundless and exciting.
-Try on different perspectives and go out there to create meaningful, world-changing work.
+Try different perspectives and go out there to create meaningful, world-changing work.
 We’re rooting for you!